splch/slc.is/posts/convertingCountryCodesToFlagEmojis.md

 ---

 I like this solution since each step is explained.
 It could be converted to any language easily, which should be the goal of any algorithm explanation.

+Also, learning that regional indicators exist to form country flags was surprising.
+I did some searching and one of the earliest examples of this conversion was from [neroux](https://medium.com/binary-passion/lets-turn-an-iso-country-code-into-a-unicode-emoji-shall-we-870c16e05aad); however, a more interesting discussion and explanation of the code comes from [Ben Dodson's post](https://bendodson.com/weblog/2016/04/26/emoji-flags-from-iso-3166-country-codes-in-swift/).